Quantum LDPC codes from intersecting subsets: Introduction

-The second representation describes the encoding circuit.
-This can also be divided into layers, with operations in each layer done in parallel.
-The second representation is used to derive independent generators for the stabilizer and normalizer and a canonical choice for the logical operators.
-Moreover, in a certain subfamily of intersecting subset codes, the $X$ and $Z$ parity check matrices are related to a natural generalization of classical Reed-Muller codes, and this allows one to derive a formula for the quantum code distance.
+The second choice of a spanning set for the stabilizer consists of subsets of the rows of a tensor product of invertible matrices and its inverse transpose.
+From this, an encoding circuit follows, which can also be divided into layers, with operations in each layer done in parallel, and the different layers applied in sequence.
+The second representation is used to derive independent generators for the normalizer and a canonical choice for the logical operators.
+Moreover, in a certain subfamily of intersecting subset codes, the encoding circuit simplifies to the same recursive pattern of CNOT gates that is used to encode classical Reed-Muller and polar codes.
+In this subfamily, the $X$ and $Z$ parity check matrices are related to a natural generalization of classical Reed-Muller codes, and this allows one to derive a formula for the quantum code distance.

+It is worth noting that while classical Reed-Muller codes have been used previously to construct quantum stabilizer codes \cite{knill1996threshold,steane1999quantumreedmuller,sarvepalli2009asymmetric}, the methods proposed there lead to codes with stabilizer weight exceeding the weight of logical operators.
+It is only through generalizing classical Reed-Muller codes that the present work is able to obtain examples with distance exceeding the syndrome measurement weight.